nullscreen/yt/README.md

 * retrieve the daily earnings, views, comments, likes, dislikes, shares, subscribers gained/lost, impressions and monetized playbacks of a video by day
 * retrieve the views of a video by traffic source
 * retrieve the views of a video by playback location
+* retrieve the views of a video by embedded player location
 * retrieve the viewer percentage of a video by gender and age group
 * retrieve data about live-streaming videos
 * retrieve the advertising options of a video